 Adapting a work would include services like translating, developing a musical arrangement, abridging a work, or reproducing a piece of art work.These types of services or activities would probably require permission because there’s no good exception.
 Maybe your library has a re-use policy that covers these kinds of uses?

 Performing a work publicly would include services like story time, showing a movie, hosting a play.
 There’s not an exception for story time, but there’s an exception for face-to-face teaching in an educational setting that school and academic librarians might need to know more about in order to fully assist their patrons with the right copyright information.

 Displaying a work publicly means showing works on your library website or within your library.
-This activity might require permission because there’s no good exception.
-Check your library’s re-use policy.
+This activity might require permission.
+Check Section 109 and your library’s re-use policy.
 If your library doesn’t have a policy, start a conversation about getting one going.

 Having a general familiarity with the library-relevant exceptions will help you in the next step of determining if you should obtain permission from a rights holder or rely on an exception.
 Sections 107, 108, and 117 will address copying and distributing.
-Section 109 will cover lending.
+Section 109 will cover lending and some display exceptions.
 Section 110 will describe exceptions for teaching.
 They are worth becoming familiar with!

 Five Exceptions Relevant to Librarians and Libraries

 - F. Copiers & Scanners plus Fair Use

 - G. Provisos